Woman arrested on drug charges linked to death of Robert De Niro’s grandson, official says

 Rodriguez was the son of Drena De Niro, the oldest child of Robert De Niro, and artist Carlos Mare.

-Like his famous grandfather, Rodriguez was an actor had appeared with his mother in projects including Bradley Cooper’s 2018 remake of “A Star is Born.”
+Like his famous grandfather, Rodriguez was an actor who had appeared with his mother in projects including Bradley Cooper’s 2018 remake of “A Star is Born.”

 Robert De Niro said after Rodriguez’s death that he was “deeply distressed by the passing of my beloved grandson Leo.”
 A representative for him didn’t immediately respond to a message seeking comment about the arrest.